reinout/tools/README.rst

   always run trunk to make sure everything works fine.
 Run this after everything is in place: we install checkoutmanager which we ourselves need as it does the checkouts we want to ``pip install -e`` :-)

+  Note that this won't work on my vagrant homedirs as I don't have those checkouts there.